 The City is authorized to enter into reverse repurchase agreements (generally defined as a sale of securities with a simultaneous agreement to repurchase them in the future at the same price plus a contract rate of interest).
 The market value of the securities underlying reverse repurchase agreements normally exceeds the cash received, providing the dealers a margin against a decline in market value of the securities.
-If the dealers default on their contractual obligations to resell these securities to the City or provide securities or cash of at least equal value, the City would suffer an economic loss equal to the difference between the market value plus accrued interest.
+If the dealers default on their contractual obligations to resell these securities to the City or provide securities or cash of at least equal value, the City would suffer an economic loss equal to the difference between the market value plus accrued interest of the underlying securities and the repurchase agreement obligations, including accrued interest.
 The City is not currently a party to any reverse repurchase agreements.